microchip-pic-avr-examples/pic16f15244-ioc-example/README.md

     % screen  /dev/tty.usbmodem14102 9600
     ```

-    You should now be connected to the serial port, and see the messages appear in `screen` on Terminal.app when the button is pushed.
+    This creates a connection to the serial port and enables messages to appear "screen" on Terminal.app when the button is pushed.
-    Also note that the tty will change from time to time, but will always begin with `.usbmodem`
+    Note: The tty will change from time to time, but will always begin with `.usbmodem`
 ## Operation
 After the Nano board is programmed, the EUSART module will transmit the string "Button pressed!" to the PC terminal window each time push-button SW0 is pressed.